NickSvko/Assembler/README.md

 Example:
 ```
-STR: .asciz "hello world"
+STR: .asciz "Hello world"
 ```
 #### Directive `.entry`
-The parameter of this directive is a name of a label defined in the current file.
+The parameter of this directive is the name of a label defined in the current file.
 The purpose of the `.entry` directive is to characterize this label in a way that allows assembly code found in other files to use it as an instruction operand.

 Example: